btcpayserver/btcpayserver-doc/UseCase.md

 Take a look at [our demo POS app](https://mainnet.demo.btcpayserver.org/apps/3utBTfSKkW4gK7aQMd2hW5Bh9Fpa/pos).

-## Self-sovereign individuals
+## Self-sovereign Individuals

 Privacy-minded individuals can use BTCPay Server internal wallet for their everyday crypocurrency transactions without providing a private key.
 For self-hosted servers, the [internal wallet](Wallet.md) relies on a full node, significantly enhances the privacy.
 [Hardware wallet integration](Vault.md) allows the usage of a hardware wallet with a [full node](https://en.bitcoin.it/wiki/Full_node) and avoids leaks to a third-party server.

-## Freelancers & Bill Pay
+## Freelancers, Bill Pay, and Payment from Friends

-Freelancer can request for payment by sharing a [Payment Request](PaymentRequests.md).
-Content and appearance of the payment request is customizable.
-With or without expiry, customers can pay the request at any time.
-BTCPay Server automatically updates the exchange rate when the customer pays the payment request when it's convenient for them.
+Freelancers can request payment by sharing a [Payment Request](PaymentRequests.md).
+The content and appearance of the payment request is customizable.
+BTCPay Server automatically updates the exchange rate when the customer pays the payment request.
+While customers can pay when it is convenient for them, freelancers can decide whether to place an expiry time for the payment request.

 Merchants or freelancers can use payment requests for bill pay services.
 Payment requests can even be used to quickly request money from friends.

-## Lightning Network payments
+## Lightning Network Payments

 BTCPay Server offers a very easy way to get started with receiving or sending payments on the Lightning Network.
 You can use and experiment with this innovative second-layer solution build on top of Bitcoin by [following this guide](LightningNetwork.md).
 Both merchants and customers can use BTCPay to receive or make payments off-chain with instant confirmations and neglectable network fees.